 The Act requires the IHS Director to develop sexual assault policies and protocols.
-The IHS has established a national sexual assault policy which is now the foundation for local policies at hos-
+The IHS has established a national sexual assault policy which is now the foundation for local policies at hospitals managed by the Indian Health Service.

 The Act also requires the Comptroller General to study the capability of IHS facilities to collect, maintain and secure evidence of sexual assaults and domestic violence incidents and to develop recommendations for improving those capabilities.
 IHS has worked closely with the Government Accountability Office in the development of the study and looks forward to their recommendations and incorporating those recommendations into our future efforts.